Little Princess (British TV series)

-In English, the stories season 1 - 3 are narrated by Julian Clary, who also provides the voice of the cat Puss.
-Season 4 is narrated by Rufus Jones.
+The stories in series 1–3 are narrated by Julian Clary, who also provides the voice of the cat character Puss.
+Series 4 is narrated by Rufus Jones.
 Jane Horrocks provides the voice of the Little Princess.
-The series is based on the original books by Tony Ross and follows the success of Ross's 1986 book 'I Want My Potty', which was also turned into a five-minute short film.
-Subsaga pronounces it in French.
+The series is based on the original books by Tony Ross and follows the success of Ross's 1986 book 'I Want My Potty', which was also turned into a five-minute short film for Anytime Tales.